nbatara/rearc-quest/README.md

 4. Source code of the data pipeline infrastructure (Step 4)
 5. Any README or documentation you feel would help us navigate your quest.

+For a quick plain-English walkthrough of this repository's structure, see `SIMPLIFIED_OVERVIEW.md`.

 ### Q. How do I share the submission?
 Your submission should be emailed back to us as one or both of the following: